monsieur-delta/universum/README.md

 - everything happens in meaning of having a characteristic of existence in relation to ``Universum``.
 No objects, including reality, "inside" ``Universum`` which has no this characterstic.

+- the concept of ``Universum`` proclaims the relation of existence of objects in it, following which all objects are in the relation “exists in ``Universum``” to each other

 ## Assumption of Researcher-Reality Relations

 ![Assumption of Researcher-Reality Relations image](assumption-of-researcher-reality-relations.png)